 Through an assessment of your space, Audio Architects can determine spacing, placement, product types, and more to ensure that sound clarity and volume are optimized.
 View the information below to learn more about the different types of audio systems we work with on a regular basis.
 If you're application isn't listed below, please contact us for more information.

 Primary Music/PA System

 Primary music systems can be simple or complex depending on your needs.
 This can include digital mixing boards, line array speakers, complex digital signal processing and touchpanels for control.

 Also known as Personal Public Address (PPA), hearing assistance is available in three types, Infrared (IR), Radio Frequency (RF), or Loop systems.
 When choosing a system to fit your needs we must take into account a multitude of factors including, security needs, quantity of people utilizing the system, aesthetics, and budget.
 For a more detailed definition of each type of system please reference the Terminology section.

-We work with Bogen Multicom2000 systems for schools and other buildings that require individual room paging, zone paging, and talk-back capability.
-Bogen has also recently come out with a VoIP system for those schools that need the latest in technology.
+We work with Bogen Quantum and Nyquist systems for schools and other buildings that require individual room paging, zone paging, and talk-back capability.
+Bogen Nyquist offers integration with VoIP systems for those schools that need the latest in technology.